rust-gamedev/rust-gamedev.github.io/content/news/035/index.md

 - Shaders are far easier to use, via normal Rust structs with a simple derive.

-As this is a rather large update and a first release candidate, there are plenty of bugs that are currently being fixed - please send us any issues you encounter to their [issue tracker][ggez-issues]!
+As this is a rather large update and a first release candidate, there are plenty of bugs that are currently being fixed - please send any issues you encounter to their [issue tracker][ggez-issues]!

 _Discussions: [/r/rust_gamedev](https://www.reddit.com/r/rust_gamedev/comments/v6a3kn/ggez_080rc0_is_out/)_